 Repeat the above step for the 3’ mRNA probe set and the corresponding fluorophore (i.e., Cy3B NHS-ester).

 Perform ethanol precipitation22 to remove un-reacted dye molecules.
-Dissolve the pellet in water (~50 μL).
+Dissolve the pellet in ~50 μL of TE buffer (10mM Tris-HCl pH 8.0 with 1mM EDTA).

 Estimate the concentrations of DNA and fluorophore by using a UV-Vis spectrometer.